ali96343/lvsio/README.md

 ( do not run the file chan_sio.py )

 ( the script does not use an additional port for socketio )

+Note - the name of the application (flvsio) is used in the name of the redis-channel in the server file wsservers.py

 firefox localhost:8000/tlvsio